Your Bluetooth Battery Monitor (version ) is not up to date. Download Latest Version

 Please be advised that not all devices are equipped with a fine grain battery gauge circuit.
 It is not uncommon with cheap devices being capable of reporting only a couple of levels (such as 100%, 50%, and 10%), and it takes many hours before you see the different battery levels.

 If you see "Just updated" or "Last updated:" with a recent update, the battery level shown is the actual data received from your device recently.
 (Bluetooth Battery Monitor usually shows the data as the device reports it without any data manipulation.)
-If you think the number shown is incorrect, it's most likely an issue with your device.
+If you think the number shown is incorrect, it's most likely an issue with your device (such a problem is often seen with generic devices from small/unknown manufacturers).
 Please contact the device manufacturer.

 If Bluetooth Battery Monitor was working before you update Windows OS and stop working (battery information is not updated), please uninstall Bluetooth Battery Monitor and re-install it.